inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ### n number for process limit

- Aggregate day shift weekly sum of point 3 denominator (unadjusted) = count of all motor block assessment measurement intervals during the day shifts in the week
+ Aggregate day shift weekly sum of point 3 denominator (unadjusted) = count of all left and right motor block assessment measurement intervals during the day shifts in the week and divide by two (in order to not count R and L measurements as two)

 **Tooltip display** = process limit n-number with the label "number of measurements".